 Track 1.
 Review and develop recommendations to improve SO and AC processes for accountability, transparency, and participation that are helpful to prevent capture.

+The new Bylaws tasked us to:

+“review and develop … recommendations on SO/AC accountability, including but not limited to improved processes for accountability, transparency, and participation that are helpful to prevent capture”

-First, we recommend that “accountability” of each SO and AC is to the designated community for each AC/SO, as defined in ICANN bylaws:
+First, we assumed that “accountability” of each SO and AC is to the designated community for each AC/SO, as defined in ICANN bylaws:

 ALAC is “the primary organizational home within ICANN for individual internet users”